Potato Sticks with Cheese

 1. Step 1:

-How to make potato sticks with cheese?
-Prepare the ingredients.
-Pre-wash the potatoes well under running water with a brush.
-You can use any cheese for this snack, but I prefer more stringy varieties, for example, mozzarella (not pickled, but for pizza).
+How do you make potato sticks with cheese?
+Gather your ingredients.
+Scrub the potatoes well under running water with a brush first.
+You can use any cheese for this snack, but I prefer the stretchy, melty kinds — mozzarella works great (the low-moisture pizza kind, not fresh in brine).

 2. Step 2: